thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 Dear Ajazz,

-You make great hardware, in particular the AJAZZ AK33 RGB keyboard, but lack of documentation is holding back its adoption (and your sales).
+You make great hardware, in particular the AJAZZ AK33 RGB keyboard, but lack of documentation could be holding back its adoption (and your sales).
 Please consider doing one or more of the following:

 1. Publishing a complete description of the protocol used to interface and control the keyboard.